 Outside of these retail-specific needs, retail inventory management software will also provide location analytics, inventory forecasting, procurement, stock replenishment, and more.
 These features combined with the use of point of sale software will increase efficiency and reduce inventory overhead, expedite fulfillment, categorize your inventory, and forecast inventory to better visualize your profits.

-Retail inventory systems can be purchased as a standalone system to use alongside accounting software or ERP software, or it may be an included application within a larger retail management system.
+Retail inventory systems can be purchased as a standalone system to use alongside accounting software or ERP solutions, or it may be an included application within a larger retail management system.
 However your business receives the capability, you’ll want to make sure you have the ability to track and access critical product information.
 This includes item titles, SKU numbers, product descriptions, supplier SKUs, stock counts, item locations, and pricing.
 Product configuration is a common need for retailers, so the ability to customize additional product features is something most retailers will look into, along with traceability features such as barcoding and lot tracking.

 The top benefits of retail inventory software include: